 1. Lecture seats are based on the size of the room the campus assigns for the class.
 Lab seats are based on the size of our lab room, student demand, and our instructional resources.
 We fill all of our LD lecture courses to the room capacity right from the start so that every available seat can be filled.
 If a lecture course fills we ask the campus for a larger room and they move us if one becomes available.
 The number of lab sections we start out with will have a total enrollment that is as close to the lecture enrollment limit as possible.
 We then monitor lab enrollments and waitlists and add lab sections if the demand is sufficient and our instructional resources can allow it.

-2. Some students are need the lecture only or the lab only.
+2. Some students need the lecture only or the lab only.
 For example:

 • Students who took the lecture and lab and successfully only one of the two need to repeat the other, alone.